TKasekamp/Veebirakendus/README.md

 * Jetty 9.1.2 webserver
 * PostgreSQL 9.3 database from Heroku
 * Hibernate 4.3.4 to handle database connection
+* c3p0 4.3.5.Final for connection pooling
 * Velocity 1.7 as the templating engine
 * Google Gson 2.2.4 for JSON parsing
 * Google Guice 3.0 for dependency injection
+* Mockito 1.9.5 for testing
+* JUnit 4.11 for testing

 Check pom.xml for more.
 ####Running the app